nicotsou/nicotsou.com/content/blog/tltr-typescript-modules/index.md

 cover: './cover.png'
 ---

 Every application, even the tiniest one, will eventually need to break code apart into multiple files.
-I mean, who likes to read thousands of lines of code in a single file right?
+I mean, who likes to read thousands of lines of code in a single file, right?

 Other languages use the term packages or assemblies.
 JavaScript uses _modules_.